WaleeTheRobot/order-flow-bot/README.md

 ### Backtesting

 You can backtest your strategies by enabling the backtesting.
 This will use the target and stop where you enabled the backtesting.
 This will backtest all the strategies and can be a way to automate OrderFlowBot, but it is not the primary focus.
+To backtest a single strategy, you can just comment out the other strategies in the `OrderFlowBot/StrategiesIndicators/StrategiesIndicatorsConfig` file.

 # Included Indicators